 Distance to capital city: 360 km west of Melbourne, 4-5 hours drive.

 Areas of interest: Mt.
 Richmond National Park, Lower Glenelg National Park, Cobboboonee National Park, Discovery Bay Marine National Park.

-Socials: Follow us on Instagram here.
+Socials: Follow Jimmy on Instagram, or Making Tracks here.
 Likewise, you can view our full collection of images from the Great South West Walk, here

 From Nelson to Cape Bridgewater you’re on the beach, behind the dunes, or (if you take the inland detour) a stones throw away from the beach at Mt.
 Richmond National Park.
 The four campsites along this portion of the GSWW are: Lake Monibeong, Swan Lake, Taragal and The Springs.

 Reaching the brink of the final sand dune the oceans sound greats you raw and unmuffled.
 Your eyes shift from near-white sand to crisp blue waves forever pulsing off the Southern Ocean.
 A stunning colour, the translucent ocean owes its gorgeous and inviting colour to the limestone coastline you’re traversing – the one that stretches from SW Victoria to SW Western Australia.

 Heading east, rocky protrusions escape the dunes and divide the lengthy stretches of coast – these are your targets along an otherwise ‘featureless’ pathway.
 Beach hiking is a mental game – one foot then the other, and don’t look towards your target too often or it’ll appear to be moving steadily away from you!
 That or you’ll think you’re sinking slowly into the sand as your sense of distance warps!